The truth about food and medicines.

 .”

 Imaging the breast may reveal several findings that need further evaluation.
-There may be micro-calcifications, dense breast tissue or a mass that cannot be identified, irregular tissue growth such as lumps, fibroadenomas, or breast cysts.
+There may be micro-calcifications, dense breast tissue or a mass that cannot be identified, irregular tissue growth such as lumps, fibroad enomas, or breast cysts.
 When these conditions are seen on a mammogram, they have to be further investigated.
 That means more x-rays, i.e., more radiation to the breast.

 Radiation itself causes cancer to grow.
-Even if a woman has a history of breast cancer in her family, adding more radiation is not proven to prevent the growth of cancer just for the simple mission of determining a diagnosis.
+Even if a woman has a history of breast cancer in her family, adding more radiation is not proven to prevent the growth of cancer just for the simple object of determining a diagnosis.

 CALIBRATION OF MACHINES